semgrep/semgrep-docs/docs/writing-rules/private-rules.md

     semgrep publish myrules/
     ```

 If the rules are in the directory you publish from, you can use `semgrep publish .` to refer to the current directory.
-(You cannot omit the directory specification.)
+You must provide the directory specification.
 If the directory contains test cases for the rules, Semgrep uploads them as well (see [testing Semgrep rules](/writing-rules/testing-rules)).

 You can also change the visibility of the rules.
 For instance, to publish the rules as unlisted (which does not require authentication but will not be displayed in the public registry):